Do Cockroaches Make Noise?

 Cockroach Sound at Night

 Nighttime is when cockroaches are most active, making it the most likely time for their sounds to be heard.
-The query “cockroach sound at night” often stems from concerned individuals who hear unusual noises when the house is quiet.
 It’s during these silent hours that the soft rustling or chirping of cockroaches as they scurry across surfaces or communicate with each other might be detected by the human ear.
+Watch this YouTube video of a cockroach and the sound it makes at night in an attic:

 Comparative Analysis: Cockroach Sounds vs. Other Insects and Unusual Vocalizations